The Best Brunch On The Upper East Side

+Sooner or later, you’re going to have to eat brunch on the Upper East Side.
+Whether you live there, or you’re getting your annual dose of culture at the museums—the struggle to avoid overpriced, mediocre eggs is real.
 That’s where we come in.
-Whether you look forward to your Saturday mimosas all week, or you just need a reasonable spot to nurse your hangover, this guide to the best Upper East Side brunch has you covered.
+Whether you look forward to your Saturday mimosas all week, or you just need somewhere to nurse your hangover, this guide to the best Upper East Side brunch has you covered.

 If you’re going to have brunch on the Upper East Side, you really should do it at Café Sabarsky.
 Start with a kaffee creme or an einspanner, then do your best to decide which of the many really good menu items to order.
 On the sweet side, it’s impossible not to love the Kaiserschmarren, fluffy shredded pancakes caramelized in butter and sugar and dolloped with roasted fruits.
 If you prefer savory breakfast, get the wobbly bavarian sausages served in a steaming bath of hot water with a soft pretzel and grainy mustard.

 Whatever neighborhood you live in, you need a good Thai place.
 If you're on the Upper East Side, Up Thai should be that place.
 There’s a whole menu of dishes worth ordering, from peanut-filled dumplings to great crispy duck, and the space is done up like it's going to prom.
 The room, with its hanging lanterns and plants, feels comfortable and borderline romantic.